 A course designed to meet the English requirement of some career programs and to prepare students for ENG 101.
 Emphasis is on development of basic composition skills.
-This course offers no college transfer credit.
+Carries no transfer credit.

 ENG 101 Composition (3-0)

 A course in college composition emphasizing the organization and development of expository prose.
 Introduction to the critical reading of selected essays.
 Prerequisite: Satisfactory score on a placement test or ENG 099.